 Meeting Selection Criteria

 Each year, ICANN holds three Public Meetings in different regions around the world.
 Currently, the ICANN Bylaws define the five geographic regions as Africa; Asia/Australia/Pacific; Europe; Latin America/Caribbean and North America.
-ICANN sets the dates and regions in which it will hold its meetings in accordance with the 2016 Meeting Strategy definitions for Meeting A, Meeting B, and Meeting C.
+ICANN sets the dates and regions in which it will hold its meetings in accordance with the 2016 Meeting Strategy definitions for Community Forum (Meeting A), Policy Forum (Meeting B), and Annual General (Meeting C).

 The meeting selection criteria outlined in this document will be used to guide the evaluation of both community-recommended and ICANN-identified meeting locations.
 Elements such as cost of the meeting for ICANN and the community, convenience to international airports, availability of sufficient hotel guest rooms in or near the venue, meeting facilities, network infrastructure, personal safety of meeting participants, and total level of financial support will be considered by ICANN in making its final selection of a meeting site.